 Figs.~\ref{fig1}-\ref{fig4} show the results for the simplest case with $N=3$ mechanical resonators.
 In Fig.~\ref{fig1} and \ref{fig2}, we assumed the mechanical oscillator to be resonant with frequency equal to $\omega_0$, i.e. $\delta\omega_k=0$, see Eq.~\rp{omegak}.
 In this symmetric case the matrix $\WW\al{\JJ}-\WW\al{\delta}$ [see Eq.~\rp{WmWdelta}] has a zero eigenvalue and as a consequence, two additional optical modes (excluding the zero-th mode) are sufficient to engineer the effective Hamiltonian for the three mechanical modes.
 If the mechanical resonators have different frequencies, in general, the matrix $\WW\al{\JJ}-\WW\al{\delta}$ has no zero modes and, one should use an additional optical mode to control the mechanical dynamics.
 An example of this situation is reported in Fig.~\ref{fig3}, where the frequencies are chosen so that the average mechanical frequency is equal to the frequency used in Figs.~\ref{fig1} and \ref{fig2}.
 In any case, we observe that, as far as the frequency differences between the mechanical modes is much smaller than the cavity decay rate $\kappa$, the state preparation is still good.

-In the surface plots of Figs.~\ref{fig1}-\ref{fig3}, \ref{fig5}, and \ref{fig6} the white areas correspond to parameters in which the system becomes unstable.
-This is due to the fact that some of the optical detunings can be negative.
-As explained in Sec.~\ref{Sec:GG}, this is needed to match the signs of the eigenvalues of the matrix $\WW\al{\JJ}-\WW\al{\delta}$~\rp{WmWdelta}.
-However, if we can control also the mechanical frequencies we can select specific mechanical frequencies to make the $\WW\al{\JJ}-\WW\al{\delta}$ seminegative definite [see Eqs.~\rp{Wdelta0} and \rp{delta0}] and to both reduce the number of the optical modes by having zero eignevlaues and avoid any instability by using only positive values of $\Delta_j$.
+In the surface plots of Figs.~\ref{fig1}-\ref{fig3}, \ref{fig5}, and \ref{fig6}, the white areas correspond to parameter values for which the system becomes unstable.
+Specifically, in these regions, at least one of the eigenvalues of the drift matrix [i.e. the matrix of coefficients of the system of equations~\rp{QLE00}] has a positive real part.
+For these parameters, the linearized Eqs.~\rp{QLE00} are not valid and cannot be used to determine the long time behavior of the system (see App.~\ref{App:Standard method}).
+These instability regions can appear when the optical detunings are negative, such that light-induced heating processes dominate over cooling ones~\cite{bowen2015}.
+As explained in Sec.~\ref{Sec:GG}, negative detunings are needed to match the signs of the eigenvalues of the matrix $\WW\al{\JJ}-\WW\al{\delta}$~\rp{WmWdelta}.
+However, if we can control also the mechanical frequencies we can select specific mechanical frequencies to make the $\WW\al{\JJ}-\WW\al{\delta}$ seminegative definite [see Eqs.~\rp{Wdelta0} and \rp{delta0}] and to both reduce the number of the optical modes by having zero eigenvalues and avoid any instability by using only positive values of $\Delta_j$.